 To keep expectations realistic, Germino recommends being open and honest with employees about whether or not a request is feasible and how long it will take to complete it.
 If you can’t fulfill an employee request, let them know why.
 For example, when a colleague requested a brand of granola bars that were too expensive for the weekly snack budget, she explained this but promised to order them occasionally as a special treat.

 Taking employee requests seriously and collecting and addressing them systematically ensures employees feel invested in helping their office manager create a great place to work.
-For those looking to simplify their employee request process, Task Management is a free software tool designed specifically for office managers.
+For those looking to simplify their employee request process, Employee Helpdesk is a free software tool designed specifically for office managers.